koreymacdougall/config_files/notes/cheatsheet.md

     - -8,-4co.
 ## close all buffers except current one
     - :%bd|e#
-## create a file in netrw at cursor position
+## create a new file in netrw at cursor position
     - %
 ## disable wrapping
     - set textwidth=0 wrapmargin=0